 You can add other columns to KWL charts to continue and enhance the learning process.
 Here are a few additional columns to consider:

 KWLS adds a fourth column for students to note what they still want to know about the topic following the lesson or unit.
 This is the place to identify any unanswered questions from the first column or list new questions that arose during the lesson or assignment.

 This is a useful piece to include so teachers can address student questions before moving on to the next unit and continually improve and rework lesson plans for future classes.

 Here students answer “Why is this information important?”
 This is especially useful when tracking learning through a longer unit or referring to the KWL chart as a study guide for exams or essays.
-Understanding why information is important or relevant also helps students connect with the material and stay motivated throughout the learning process.
+Understanding why information is important or relevant also helps students connect with the material by putting the lesson into context and staying motivated throughout the learning process.

 This column is where students can track where they found information.
 It’s a great tool for keeping their sources organized—especially if they need to reference them in an assignment or want to look up the information again later to study.